Volkswagen Gol: Voyage

 Revealed in September 2008, the Voyage is the sedan variant of the current Gol and as such has the same running gear 1.0 and 1.6 liter VHT ethanol compatible engines.
 In several countries, the Voyage is called the Gol Sedan.

 The Voyage is available in four versions on the Brazilian market; 1.0, 1.6, 1.6 Trend, and 1.6 Comfortline, all with standard with ABS brakes and dual front airbags.

 The Voyage's trunk can be electronically operated via a button on the dash or by pressing the keypad; the luggage capacity is 480 liters.

 Production of the sedan bodystyle ended in Brazil in 1995 and resumed in 2008, so although this is only the second generation of the Voyage, it is called the G5 in line with the equivalent Gol hatchback.

 Saveiro

 In August 2009, VW Brazil revealed the third generation Saveiro utility.
 The new Saveiro is available with a standard cabin or an extended cabin, sharing the same wheelbase which is 280 mm longer than that of the Gol and Voyage.
 The only available engine, the 1.6L VHT, carries over from the Gol and Voyage.

 The most basic 1.6 specification has black bumpers and 14-inch steel wheels.
-The optional Trend package includes 14-inch alloy wheels and color-coded door handle and mirror covers; the top of the line is the Saveiro Trooper which has black-painted 15-inch steel wheels.
+The optional Trend package includes 14-inch alloy wheels and color-coded door handle and mirror covers; the top of the line is the Saveiro Trooper which has black-painted 15-inch alloy wheels.

 Carrying capacity is 715 kg for the standard cabin and 700 kg for the extended cabin.

+Even after the Gol and Voyage was discontinued in Brazil, the Saveiro pickup continued to be manufactured, undergoing a slight facelift in August 2023.